flaviuscode/flaviuscode.github.io/index.md

 Another passion of mine is connecting and facilitating dialogue across cultures, countries, and communities to help find solutions to urgent sustainable development challenges, such as infrastructure financing and waste management.

 Please reach if you want to chat.
-You can find me on Twitter [@flaviusoxford](https://twitter.com/flaviusoxford)
+You can find me on Twitter [@flaviusoxford](https://twitter.com/flaviusoxford) and [Linkedin.](https://www.linkedin.com/in/flaviusoxford/)

 [Work on Syria](./work_on_Syria)